kade-robertson/ddragon/README.md

 - Optionally, an asynchronous API can be used that maintains the same featureset
   - Local caching is handled by `http-cache-reqwest` rather than a custom middleware
   - Also accepts custom `reqwest` or `reqwest-middleware` clients
+- Optionally, some useful functions to fetch and decode images, via `image`

 ## Usage